 How To Promote The Surgical Healing Process

-Optimizing your post-surgical diet by eating healthy foods and taking supplements also improves the immune response and prevents infections, sepsis, and other possible complications.
+Optimizing your post-surgical diet by eating healthy foods and taking supplements also improves the immune response and prevents wound infections, sepsis (blood poisoning), and other possible complications.

 The following vitamins, minerals, antioxidants, and bioflavonoids are recommended to promote surgical healing: